-Effective June 10, 2004, Ultralife Corporation (hereinafter the "Corporation") adopted a long-term incentive plan known as 2004 Long Term Incentive Plan (the "Predecessor Plan").
-The Predecessor Plan will expire by its terms on June 10, 2014.
+Effective June 10, 2014, Ultralife Corporation (hereinafter the "Corporation") adopted a long-term incentive plan known as the Ultralife 2014 Long-Term Incentive Plan (the "Predecessor Plan").
+The Corporation's right to issue awards under the terms of the Predecessor Plan expires by its terms on June 2, 2024.
 All awards granted pursuant to the terms of the Predecessor Plan shall continue in full force and effect according to their respective terms.
-The Ultralife 2014 Long Term Incentive Plan (hereinafter the "Plan") replaces the Predecessor Plan and provides the Corporation a vehicle which will enable it to provide Employees, Directors and Consultants of the Corporation and its Subsidiaries, who are in a position to contribute to the long-term success of the Corporation, with equity-based incentive awards in accordance with the terms specified herein.
+The Ultralife Corporation 2024 Long-Term Incentive Plan (hereinafter the "Plan") replaces the Predecessor Plan and provides the Corporation a vehicle which will enable it to provide Employees, Directors and Consultants who provide services to the Corporation and its Subsidiaries, and who are in a position to contribute to the long-term success of the Corporation, with equity based incentive awards in accordance with the terms specified herein.
 The Corporation believes that the incentive program which is available to the Corporation under the terms of the Plan will cause those persons to increase their interest in the Corporation's welfare and aid in attracting and retaining Employees, Directors and Consultants of outstanding ability.